 Restorative conversations

-If you want to have a restorative conversation to resolve a conflict, here is some advice to help.
+If you want to have a restorative conversation to resolve a conflict, here is some guidance that may help.

 Restorative conversations

 Te Herenga Waka—Victoria University of Wellington is a restorative university.
-If you have a problem with the way a person is interacting with you or with a behaviour, we encourage you to raise your concerns directly with the person.
+If you have a concern about how someone is interacting with you, or about a particular behaviour, we encourage you to raise this directly with the person involved.

-If you want to have a restorative conversation to resolve a conflict, we have some advice that can help.
+If you want like to have a restorative conversation to work through a conflict, we have some guidance that can support you.

-Remember—you can seek advice from the Tauria—Student Interest and Conflict Resolution team at any point.
+Remember—you can seek advice from the Tauria—Student Interest and Conflict Resolution team at any stage.

 1. Plan

-What do you want to achieve in the conversation?
-Have a think about the situation that is worrying or impacting you, and what your needs are moving forward.
+Think about what you want to achieve through the conversation.
+Reflect on the situation that is worrying or impacting you, and consider what your needs are moving forward.

 2. When and where

-Think about the time and place.
+Choose a suitable time and place.
 Make sure the conversation is in a private, neutral space.
-Consider going outside, or in a study space, and silencing your phone.
+Consider meeting outside or in a study space, and silence your phone.

 3. Talk about things from your perspective

-Clearly explain what has happened, and how you have been impacted.
-Use “I” statements to explain how you feel.
+Clearly explain what has happened, and how it has impacted you.
+Use “I” statements to express your feelings.

 4. Actively listen to their perspective

-It can be challenging to listen to perspectives in this moment, so remember to breathe and try to stay grounded.
+It can be challenging to hear their perspective, so remember to breathe and try to stay grounded.
 A calm presence from you can help the other person to stay calm as well.

 5. Work together on a path forward

-Talk together about what ways the relationship can be repaired, and how you can both contribute to a positive relationship moving forward that prevents further harm.
+Discuss how the relationship can be repaired and how both of you can contribute to a positive relationship moving forward that prevents further harm.

 6. Acknowledge

-If you need to de-brief find a trusted person to de-brief with.
-Self care is important.
+If you need to debrief, find a trusted person to talk to.
+Self-care after these conversations is especially important.
 You can read more about looking after yourself and your wellbeing here.